Kesteven and Sleaford High School: 1902–19: Private school

-The school was arranged into three forms: the youngest (kindergarten) were under 8; the middle were juniors, aged 8 to 12; and the eldest (seniors) were aged over 12.
+The school was arranged into three forms: the youngest (kindergarten) form included under 8s; the middle form was for juniors, aged 8 to 12; and the eldest housed the seniors, aged over 12.
 Boys under the age of 8 could attend.
 Most students were fee-paying.
 The amount depended on their form; in 1905, the parents of a child in kindergarten paid £1 5s a term, while the termly fees for juniors were £2 12s and for seniors £3 3s.
-These fees covered the provision of a "main course", while parents would pay additional fees towards stationery and meals, and could opt (at further cost) for their children to partake in games and "extra" courses (see Curriculum).
-As soon as the school opened, the Technical Instruction Committee agreed to add the school to the list of places where the county's Minor Scholarships were tenable.
+These fees covered the provision of a "main course", while parents would pay additional fees towards stationery and meals, and could opt at further cost for their children to partake in games and "extra" courses.
+When the school opened, the Technical Instruction Committee agreed to add the school to the list of places where the county's Minor Scholarships were tenable.
 These enabled girls to attend without paying fees, but there were relatively few and girls qualified by sitting the eleven-plus examination; the number of free places changed depending on the number of fee-payers.

-The school occupied Kirk's house on Southgate, where the main school room for juniors (with 21 desks) overlooked the long gardens which had been laid out as croquet and tennis lawns.
-The kindergarten room overlooked Southgate and doubled as the dining room, while the senior pupils occupied a room upstairs set up for 11 pupils.
-The headmistress, assistant mistresses and boarders also lived in the building.
-By 1904, a brick building had been added to the site (at the end of the house's garden), adding four classrooms, a music room and a cloakroom.
-A dining room and dormitory for boarders were added to the original house c.
+The school occupied Kirk's house on Southgate and used the garden for sports.
+The headmistress, her assistants and boarders also lived in the building.
+By 1904, a building with additional classrooms had been added at the end of the house's garden and the house was extended in c.
 1904.
 In 1905, there were 93 pupils on roll, 23 of them boarders and 3 of them boys.
 In 1909, the company secretary asked the Board of Education about the school's eligibility for grants under the Regulations for Secondary Schools; the Board advised that the school would be eligible if the company were wound down and converted into an Educational Trust under a scheme made by the Board of Education.
 The Board would regard the paid-up share capital of £2,250 as debentures, which could be redeemed within 30 years.
 Four years later, the county council inquired about having the school registered as a Pupil Teacher Centre, but in 1914 the Board would not allow this as the school was still being run for profit.